-If the peeing statues are your kind of art, then you should 100% put David Černý’s other scultptures on your itinerary map of things to do in Prague. Černý has become an established Czech artist since the early 1990’s as a controversial sculptor with strong political messages.
+If the peeing statues are your kind of art, then you should 100% put David Černý’s other sculptures on your itinerary map of things to do in Prague. Černý has become an established Czech artist since the early 1990s as a controversial sculptor with strong political messages.
 Here are a few of the can’t miss art installations by David Černý around Prague:

-- Man Hanging Out – The man is meant to be Sigmund Frued contemplating his fate
+- Man Hanging Out – The man is meant to be Sigmund Freud contemplating his fate

-- Intersection of Husova and Skořepka street near Old Town Square
+- The intersection of Husova and Skořepka street near Old Town Square

 - Lucerna Palace atrium, Štěpánská 61, Prague 1